brunodpoliveira/Fallout1DemoAI/README.md

   manage that, you'd essentially need states for "normal" and "combat", and transitions between them based on conditions like enemy presence and intent.
 The rules for movement and shooting during combat can be defined within the combat state, keeping things relatively straightforward
-- Use custom Fallout-themed sprites
 - Design an actual UI that has to solve the UI bugs, esp in Dialog Window (ex: player can click the other btns of the controls)
 - Second round of optimization/ SOLID Clean Code refactor
-- Create a custom level in the latest version of LDTK, if possible, w custom graphics
+- Create a custom level in the latest version of LDTK, if possible, w custom graphics (that includes custom sprites)
+- Fix the timeout issues with the OpenAI API; add timeout warning to the user
 - Add sound effects to the demo
 - Add music to the demo
 - Add voice input for player interactions, allowing speech-to-text functionality.
+- Agnostic re LLM: the user can pick from a local OLLAMA or an online OpenAI
 - Web deployment, so that it can be played in the itch.io webpage w/out needing a download
 - Train a custom LLM following the template below (this will be another project)